 Day 1 – Tuesday

 The opening day is seen as one of the most prestigious days racing in the calendar.
-Tens of thousands of people flock to the track and whilst its very much seen as a ‘social highlight’ the quality of racing does shine through.
+Tens of thousands of people would normally flock to the track, and whilst its very much seen as a ‘social highlight’ the quality of racing does shine through.

-The highlight of the day on the tack is that of Qatar Goodwood Cup.
+The highlight of the day on the tack is the Goodwood Cup.
 In fact, many would suggest that this recently upgraded Group 1 race is the highlight of the week.
-There have been some quality winners of the event in the past, including Double Trigger, Further Flight and more recently, Big Orange.
-With £500,000 up for grabs for 1stprize, it’s also one of the richest races of the week.
+There have been some quality winners of the event in the past, including Double Trigger, Further Flight and more recently, Stradivarius.
+With 0ver £283k up for grabs for 1st prize, it’s also one of the richest races of the week.

 |Time||Race||Grade / Length|